FullstackGJJ/event-modeling-tools/README.md

 What if you don't have a sliding frame?
 Imagine you have a long workflow/process that calls upon many many things, does it make sense to have a diagram that goes from left to right to infinity?
 Not really, if you're looking at a static frame, it might make more sense to read chart or text from top to bottom.
 What kind of physical medium would that look like in current day (02/21/2021)?
 I suspect that a comic book or old fashion 8mm film still frames would be a good visual representation that goes from top to bottom, and a stage play would be a good text representation for how events unfold in a format that goes from top to bottom (referencing the stage_play_sample.pdf as an example).

+The syntax I'm following is anything inside () is an event.
+Statements that announce a request are commands.
+Statements that announce a response are responses.

 -----------

 A Converter Story